codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
 1. If needed, search for the application, or use the Application and Environment filters.
 1. Do one of the following:
-  * Click the name of the Product for which to assign applications, and then click **Manage Apps**.
+  * Click the name of the Product for which to assign applications, and then click **Manage Applications**.
   * Mouse over the row with the Product to which to assign the application, and click {::nomarkdown}<img src="../../../images/icons/settings.png?display=inline-block">{:/}.

 {% include